 A small cohort of students who are not visible to risk management processes will remain, as students may engage in offshore mobility opportunities at their discretion without identifying them to the University.
 To address this, the University's overseas study registration, risk management procedures, and insurer contact details are appropriately and consistently communicated.
-Relevant stakeholders (Faculties, Adelaide Graduate Centre, DASE, Legal and Risk etc) advise outbound students to register through SMART, through which applicants are provided with risk management information and instructions.
+Relevant stakeholders (Faculties, Adelaide Graduate Centre, Legal and Risk etc) advise outbound students to register through GLAS, through which applicants are provided with risk management information and instructions.

-It is also at the discretion of the student to read and complete their SMART application, and to update and maintain their information registered with the University's travel insurance provider.
+It is also at the discretion of the student to read and complete their GLAS application, and to update and maintain their information registered with AIG Travel.